InsertKoinIO/koin/README.md

 }
 ```

-Or if you want to create eagerly your ViewModel, just use the `getViewModel()`:
+Or if you want to eagerly create your ViewModel in a function, just use the `getViewModel()`:

 ```kotlin
 class MyActivity : AppCompatActivity(){